 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and can pick up substances resulting from the presence of animals or from human activities.
-Contaminants that may be present in source water include microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
-In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
-The State Health Department's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+Contaminants that may be present in source water include microbial contaminants, inorganic contaminants, pesticides and herbicides, organic chemical contaminants, and radioactive contaminants.
+In order to ensure that tap water is safe to drink, New York State Department of Health (NYSDOH) and the Environmental Protection Agency (EPA) prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
+The NYSDOH and the Food and Drug administration (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-Our water source includes two drilled wells.
+Our water source includes two drilled ground wells.
 The water is disinfected with sodium hypochlorite.
 Last year our system did not experience any restriction of our water source.

-The NYS Department of Health completed a source water assessment for this system based on available information.
+The NYSDOH completed a source water assessment for this system based on available information.
 This assessment found no noteworthy risks to water quality.